uchicago-library/uchicago-library.github.io/docs/web-checklist.md

 - [ ] Info/states conveyed by methods other than color alone
 - [ ] Text has contrast ratio of 4.5:1 or greater
 - [ ] `visibility: hidden;` and/or `display:none;` not used (unless item is to be hidden from ALL users)
-- [ ] Print styling has been included
+- [ ] Print styling has been included and css file is linked
-- [ ] em is used for viewport and font sizing
+- [ ] rem or em is used for viewport and font sizing

 ### Links and Buttons
 - [ ] All links and icons can be understood out of context